RosettaCommons/documentation/rosetta_basics/constraint-file.md

 ...
 ```

 Generally speaking, the Constraint\_Type will contain a type, defining what sort of value to be constrained (distance, angle, dihedral, etc), and a series of atom and/or residue labels defining a specific quality to be constrained.
 Residue numbers are assumed to be in Rosetta numbering (from 1, no gaps), not PDB numbering.
 If you want PDB numbering, pass the chain letter immediately after the residue number (no spaces), residue 30 of chain A would be "30A", even if it is the first residue in the PDB (Rosetta numbering "1").
+Not all constraint types can take PDB numbering.

 The Constraint\_Def will define function by which the constraint is constrained, to answer the question: what should the score of the constraint be when the constrained value has a deviation of X units?